Digital Graduate Program eligibility and applying

 If you're successful, a representative from the interviewing department will call you to offer you a place on the program.

-If you accept, you'll receive a letter of offer once you submit the necessary paperwork and it’s approved (this may include a criminal history consent form, identification and referee checks).
-This process can take weeks to several months to complete.
+We encourage agencies to contact successful graduates with a phone call, followed by email/SMS/text.
+If you accept, you will receive a letter of offer once you submit the necessary paperwork and it’s approved.
+This may include a criminal history consent form, proof of identification, evidence of the working visa with unrestricted working rights (if applicable) and referee checks.

 Application and interview advice